2020 Nebraska Cornhuskers football team: Schedule

 Nebraska had games scheduled against Central Michigan, South Dakota State, and Cincinnati, but canceled these games on July 9 due to the Big Ten Conference's decision to play a conference-only schedule due to the COVID-19 pandemic.

 On September 19, the Big Ten announced a new league schedule to accommodate a new 9-game conference-only season, where the ninth game will feature cross divisional matchups of #1 vs #1, #2 vs. #2, etc.

 On October 29, Nebraska attempted to replace the Wisconsin game with a game against FCS school Chattanooga.
 However, it was denied by the Big Ten Conference, which reaffirmed its policy against scheduling nonconference games for the 2020 season.

 Nebraska's game with Wisconsin was canceled due to a COVID-19 outbreak at Wisconsin.
-The game will not be rescheduled.
-Instead, both teams will have a bye and will have just seven games.
+The game was not rescheduled.
+Instead, both teams had a bye week and played only eight conference games.

-Nebraska's game with Rutgers has been adjusted from a 3:00 PM to a 6:30 PM kickoff time on Friday, December 18 after the cancellation of the Indiana-Purdue game.
+Nebraska's game with Rutgers was adjusted from a 3:00 p.m. to a 6:30 p.m. kickoff time on Friday, December 18, after the cancellation of the Indiana-Purdue game.